Monitor usage metrics in classic workspaces

 When disabling usage metrics for their entire organization, admins can use the delete all existing usage metrics content option to delete all existing reports and dashboard tiles that were built using the usage metrics reports.
 This option removes access to usage metrics data for users in the organization who may already be using it.
 Deleting existing usage metrics content is irreversible.

-See Control usage metrics in the Admin portal article for details on these settings.
+See Audit and usage metrics in the Admin portal article for details on these settings.

 Usage metrics in national clouds